University Canada West: Eminata Group ownership (2008 – 2014)

 In 2008, the university was sold to the Eminata Group.
 At the time of the sale, it was reported that UCW was teetering on the edge of bankruptcy and struggling to attract students.
-Faced with declining enrollment at its Victoria campus, the university closed the site in February 2011.
+Faced with declining enrolment at its Victoria campus, the university closed the site in February 2011.
 At the time of its closure the Victoria campus had only 24 students enrolled in academic degree programs.
 The announcement of the imminent closure was made one day after the deadline for a tuition refund had passed.
 The students were given the option of transferring to another college or to UCW's Vancouver campus.
 However, some students interviewed on CBC News said their preferred college was unwilling to transfer their UCW course credits, and they could not afford moving to Vancouver.

 In March 2012, a two-part investigative feature in the British Columbian paper The Province reported on student complaints at UCW and two other Canadian colleges owned by Eminata.
 In October of that year, the Hindustan Times published an article reporting on interviews with over 30 students, graduates, faculty and former teachers and employees of UCW who "alleged that it [was] a university only in name, and that many of them were duped."
 The article noted that the university "vehemently" denied the allegations that the students were misled about the value of UCW degrees saying that it had many students who secured positions in industry and government, both in Canada and abroad.
 At the time of the article's publication, approximately 90% of UCW's students were from India.
 Earlier that year, when student complaints about UCW had begun to surface, India's Jawaharlal Nehru Technological University pulled out of a Memorandum of Understanding with UCW to jointly run an MBA exchange programme.

 UCW's founder David Strong had been replaced as the university's president in December 2009.
 He was succeeded by Verna Magee-Shepherd, a former acting president of British Columbia Institute of Technology.
 Magee-Shepherd resigned in March 2012, and four months later Arthur Coren was named UCW's new president and vice-chancellor.
 Coren was previously the dean of Kwantlen Polytechnic University's business school.